 It’s completely possible to be in love with cities you’ve never been to before and people you have yet to meet.
-It’s exactly how we felt as we flipped through countless photos of “The Pearl of the Danube,” the “Heart of Europe,” — the pristine city of Budapest.
+It’s exactly how it felt while flipping through countless photos of “The Pearl of the Danube,” the “Heart of Europe,” — the pristine city of Budapest.
 Widely framed as one of the most historic and intricately constructed cities in the world, Budapest’s charming cobble streets and grand medieval monuments put it at the top of our must-see travel list of 2017.

 Traditional at its finest with a touch of new world flair, Budapest is a merger of all things new and old, but gorgeous just the same.
-We took the train straight off of a 36-hour tour in Vienna, Austria on non stop 3-hour venture into the Keleti railway station.
-Then it was about a 9 minute taxi ride to our final destination – Aria Hotel Budapest.
+Hopping straight off the train from a 36-hour tour in Vienna, Austria the short 3-hour venture into the Keleti railway station was a breeze.
+Nine minutes later via taxi led to the final destination – Aria Hotel Budapest.

 Budapest doesn’t offer Uber service, so a taxi was the only option.
-Because some taxi drivers are known to scam unsuspecting tourists, we negotiated a one-way price of 6,000 HUFs in cash (or $17 US dollars) with the driver before hopping in the car.
+While some taxi drivers are known to scam unsuspecting tourists, negotiating a one-way price of 6,000 HUFs in cash (or $17 US dollars) with the driver before hopping in the car is recommended.

 Included in a family of luxury hotels owned and operated by the New York-based Library Hotel Collection and created by Hungarian designer Zoltán Varró, Aria Hotel Budapest opened its doors in July 2015.
 A historic haven of vibrant style and stunning sophistication, there’s more to Aria than meets the eye.